 Abstract:

 Lower back pain (LBP) places a large economic burden on health and welfare systems and is one of the leading causes of inability to work, affecting 70-85% of individuals at some point in their lifetime.
-However, the etiology of back pain is often unknown.
+However, the etiology and pathomechanism of back pain are often unknown.
 This technical brief evaluated the correlation between intra-abdominal pressure (IAP) and spinal stability.
-Furthermore, it studied the effect that intramuscular pressure (IMP) in the paraspinal muscles could have on spinal stability, and if IMP could be related to LBP.
+Furthermore, it studied the effect that intramuscular pressure (IMP) in the paraspinal muscles could have on spinal stability, and, indirectly, if IMP could be related to LBP.
 For this preliminary study, a robotic spine model was designed with analog bones, pneumatic muscles, and thoracic and abdominal-pelvic cavities.
 Twelve pneumatic muscles were attached to the spine, representing the multifidus, the erector spinae, the psoas major, and the rectus abdominis.
 Then, a load was applied vertically on the spine.
 The IAP was varied and the spinal stability was evaluated.
 Next, by varying the pressure in the muscles required to maintain spinal stability, the required variation in IMP was analyzed.
 It was determined that there is a correlation between IAP and spinal stability.
-Moreover, the required increase in IMP could be a potential cause for LBP.
+Moreover, the increase in IMP, subsequent to lower IAP, could be a potential cause for LBP.

 Keywords: lower back pain, spinal stability, intra-abdominal pressure, intramuscular pressure